-- Any loss of memory for event immediately before or after the accident (retrograde or post-traumatic amnesia)
+- any loss of memory for events immediately before or after the accident (pre or post-traumatic amnesia);

-- Any alteration in mental state at the time of the accident (e.g., feeling dazed, disoriented, or confused) and
+- any alteration in mental state at the time of the accident (e.g., being dazed, disoriented, or confused); and

-- Loss of consciousness of approximately 30 minutes or less
+- loss of consciousness for proximally 30 minutes or less;

-- Post-traumatic amnesia not greater than 24 hours.
+- posttraumatic amnesia (PTA not greater than 24 hours.)

 Mild traumatic brain injuries may occur by the head being struck; the head striking an object; and the brain undergoing an acceleration/deceleration movement (i.e., whiplash) without direct external trauma to the head.

 Common physical symptoms seen with mild traumatic brain injuries include headaches; sensitivity to light (photophobia); sensitivity to noise (phonophobia); nausea; vomiting; blurry vision; dizziness; fatigue; and sleep disturbances.

 Mild traumatic brain injuries also cause cognitive deficits including problems with attention; concentration (e.g., being easily distractible); memory, especially short-term memory; speed of processing information; multi-tasking; speech/language; or executive functioning such as planning, time management, organization, reasoning, and judgment.

 Behavioral changes may also be evident after mild traumatic brain injuries including irritability; anxiety; depression; quickness to anger; disinhibition or impulsivity; and emotional lability (e.g., mood swings).Often, people with mild traumatic brain injuries have other physical injuries as well, and do not immediately recognize their mild traumatic brain injury symptoms until they attempt to return to normal functioning and their other physical injuries have begun to resolve.